-In order to minimize Minnesota Housing's risks, all permanent LMIR loans will obtain mortgage insurance through HUD's Risk-sharing program.
+In order to minimize Minnesota Housing's risks, permanent LMIR loans will usually obtain mortgage insurance through HUD's Risk-sharing program.
 Under Minnesota Housing's Risk-sharing Agreement with HUD, HUD contracts to reimburse Minnesota Housing for a portion of the loss from any defaults that occur while the insurance is in force.
 In this way, Minnesota Housing is able to effectively increase its financing capacity.
 In addition, Minnesota Housing utilizes the program as an incentive to partner with HUD to preserve and renew expiring Section 8 contracts.

-- HUD's insured portion will be either 50 percent (Level I) or up to 90 percent (Level II). - A Mortgage Insurance Premium (MIP) of 0.125 percent (Level I) or up to 0.25 percent (Level II) will be charged in addition to Minnesota Housing's interest rate on the loan.

-o The first year of MIP is paid in advance and will be included in the development cost budget.
+- HUD's insured portion will be either 50 percent (Level I) or, in rare situations, up to 90 percent (Level II). - A Mortgage Insurance Premium (MIP) of 0.125 percent (Level I) or up to 0.25 percent (Level II) will be charged in addition to Minnesota Housing's interest rate on the loan. - The first year of MIP is paid in advance and will be included in the development cost budget.

-• Federal Requirements:
+Federal Requirements:

-- o Part 58 Environmental Review
+- Part 58 Environmental Review

 - All LMIR loans will undergo Part 58 environmental review to determine the impact of the development on the surrounding area.

-- DO NOT make any choice limiting actions until you have received clearance from the federal reviewer indicating your review is complete.
+- Once an application has been made for a LMIR loan, DO NOT make any choice limiting actions until Part 58 environmental clearance from the federal reviewer has been received.
 Choice limiting actions include:

 - Site acquisition

 - Contract execution

 - Demolition

 - Construction

+- Taking any choice limiting actions will preclude the development from obtaining HUD Risk Share Insurance and may limit the ability of the Agency to provide a LMIR first mortgage.

-- o Davis-Bacon Act
+- Davis-Bacon Act

 - In general, loans are insured upon construction completion, therefore Davis-Bacon federal wage requirements do not apply.

+- See Section 3.09 for requirements related to State Prevailing Wages.

-• Form 2530 Submission
+Form 2530 Submission